14 Foods That Make You Fart

 Sure, nuts are a great and versatile snack because they’re high in protein, healthy fats, and fiber.
-But unfortunately, they are not easily digested and can create gas.
+But unfortunately, they claim a spot on our list of foods that cause gas because they are not easily digested.
 If there was one type of nut to question first, we recommend staying away from cashews, as they are considered one of the biggest culprits.

 Beans are a great and versatile food—they’re high in protein, high fiber, antioxidants, and are relatively inexpensive if you’re on a budget.
 Plus, their shelf life goes a long way.
 But the fear of eating beans because they’ll give you gas is valid.
 “Beans have specific types of sugar that we don’t have enzymes for,” says Dr. Daryl Gioffre, certified raw food chef and alkaline diet expert.
 “When the beans get to the colon, the bacteria in the colon begins to ferment these sugars, producing gas in the process.”
 To overcome this issue, make sure to chew your beans very well because digestion starts in the mouth.
 Lean toward smaller beans like lentils and avoid sugary and dairy foods with your beans.